shanicesauce/enthusiast/README.md

   ## Contributing
   Guidelines to contribute to this project:

-  Clone repo, create sandbox branch, submit pull request to be reviewed.
+  Clone the repository, create sandbox branch, and submit pull request to be reviewed.

   ## Tests
   No tests are available at this time.